PhD in Clinical-Community Psychology

 - Three professional letters of reference (preferably curriculum or research advisors, major course instructors with whom the student had contact in more than one course, and/or supervisors).

 - Lifetime criminal background check must be submitted by students invited to a personal interview at least two weeks prior to the interview.
-Additional information on the FBI criminal background check is located on the program website.
+Additional information on the Identity History Summary through the FBI is located on the program website.
 In addition to completing the identity history, applicants complete a disclosure statement as part of the Application for Admission.

 - Satisfy the General University Requirements for Graduate Degrees.